Chan Jian Xiang - Project Portfolio Page

 4.5 Execute Layer

-layer carries out the relevant actions required based on the analyzed input.
-All of the features in the program are stored under this layer which is under the package name command
+The Execute layer carries out the relevant actions required based on the analyzed input.
+All of the features in the program are stored under this layer which is under the package name command.
+To summarize, this layer is responsible for:

 1) Match the user’s command to the relevant actions.
 2) Throw any exception based on erroneous user input/invalid conditions.